yogsototh/Scratch/content/html/en/blog/2010-07-09-Indecidabilities.md

 begindiv(intro)

-<%= tldr %> Four different _undecidabilities_:
+<%= tldr %> We can attribute different meaning to undecidability:

-- _Undecidability_ due to measure errors
+- Undecidability due to measure errors,
-- _Hope_: small measure error implies small predictive errors.
-- _Undecidability_ with big error from small measure error
+- Undecidability with big error from small measure error,
-- _Hope_: error remain controllable given a final mesure error
-- _Undecidability_ with _discontinuities_
+- Fractal undecidability ;
-- _Hope_: Undecidability is due to error, but without any measure error, all is decidable
+- Undecidability without any measure error.
-- _Undecidability_ without any measure error

-Is the situation so bad we cannot truly believe anything?
+Is the situation so bad we cannot do anything?
-A theorem in learning theory (in my thesis) prove that under some reasonable conditions, we could learn many true things.
-But at no moment we can be absolutely sure this is _the_ truth.
+We can find the truth, but we can never be sure we had reach it.
-But as far as I can see, we cannot do better than that.
+I don't think we can do better than that.

 enddiv